-Building projects are always more complex than first thought, which is why effective project management is critical to the success of any works carried out.
+Building projects are always more complex than first thought, which is why effective project management is critical to the success of any work carried out.
 Squarepoint Chartered Surveyors can manage the construction of a wide variety of residential and commercial projects – from loft extensions and building extensions to full refurbishments and new builds.

 Construction projects invariably involve several teams and lengthy timelines, which can make the task of the PM a real challenge.
-Keeping on top of subcontracted costs, bids, material and deadlines while juggling on-site duties and office paperwork can be overwhelming.
+Keeping on top of subcontracted costs, bids, materials and deadlines while juggling on-site duties and office paperwork can be overwhelming.

 Based on our vast experience of building projects large and small, we’ve put together 5 basic tips to help project managers stay on track, from definition & design through to delivery.

 1 – Communication tips for construction project managers